oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

    Type "date" across source database , target database and ZDM host simultaneously and see whether they show the same time.

-   It is recommended to have same time across all system but it is not mandatory.
+   It is recommended to have same time across all systems but it is not mandatory.

    Please use NTP in case you need to adjust time.